Technical Standards

 NOTE: Each clinical facility may have additional technical standards that may affect a student's ability to complete clinical placements.

-If any health sciences applicants or students have a question about whether he or she can meet these standards due to functional limitations from a disability, he or she should contact Disability Services for Students (DSS), the campus resource for confidential discussion and support regarding reasonable accommodations:
+If any health sciences applicants or students have a question about whether he or she can meet these standards due to functional limitations from a disability, he or she should contact Student Disability Resources, the campus resource for confidential discussion and support regarding reasonable accommodations.